JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code imports some file module and performs some Maths computaions and also prints the result
+This code prints the number of and the lists of its arguments